-Although the main general contracting licenses in Delaware come in the form of resident and non-resident licenses, you will have to consider an alternate licensing process for specialty trades through the Delaware Division of Professional Regulation.
+Although the main general contracting licenses in Delaware come in the form of resident and non-resident licenses, you will have to consider an alternate licensing process for specialty trades including electrical and plumbing through the Delaware Division of Professional Regulation.
 Read below to understand what license you will need for the contracting work you will be performing, exams and professional experience required, and the associated fees necessary to meet Delaware’s requirements for becoming a general contractor.

 Delaware General Contractor License Requirements

 The state of Delaware, under title 30, chapter 25 defines “contractor” as “every person engaged in the business of: Furnishing labor or both labor and materials in connection with all or any part of construction, alteration, repairing, dismantling or demolition of buildings, roads, bridges, viaducts, sewers, water and gas mains and every other type of structure as an improvement, alteration or development of real property.”

 Additionally, the state of Delaware has two different licenses you can register and apply for.
 Although the application process is similar, you will need to determine if you will be applying for a: